Pahiro/ResidualClearing/README.md

 # ResidualClearing
 SAP Sample Program for Residual Clearing

-We were sitting with a problem where short payments and over payments couldn't post a residual clearing and everything comment on the subject just indicated that the devleoper gave up and dit a customized BDC.
+We were sitting with a problem where short payments and over payments couldn't post a residual clearing and every comment on the subject, just indicated that the devleoper gave up and did a custom BDC.
 Unfortunately for our case, we needed something a little more robust that could be implemented as a webservice.

 This is the result.